GMMS, Pocket 10, Manimajra

-Vishakha Pareek and Dhurav Pareek, students of the school, participated in sixth Chandigarh State Sub-Junior Poomsae Taekwondo Championship 2023-24 organised by the Chandigarh Taekwondo Association.
-Both players won bronze medals.
-School in charge Tarun Chabbra and sports in charge Mandeep Singh encouraged the students and appreciated the efforts of parents.
+Divyanshu, student of the school, won gold medal (freestyle wrestling, 44 kg weight category) in the Inter-School State Tournament 2023-24 organised by the Education Department, UT, Chandigarh.
+School in charge Tarun Chabbra and Sports in charge Mandeep Singh encouraged the students and appreciated the hard work of the player.

 Tribune Shorts